HeeJaeMon123/Hunter_Game/README.md

 # Hunter_Game

 # To Do List
--make functions
+- make functions
--make simulation
+- make simulation
--make it playable
+- make it playable
 # 2020.07.02
--make java file
+- make java file